thmohd/Asynchronous-Redux/README.md

-Check the following repo for the refactor using react-create-app
+Check the following repo for the refactor using create-react-app

 https://github.com/thmohd/Redux-TODO